appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls04-scrolling-layout.md

 title: Scrolling Layout
 ---

-An application most of the time shows a lot of data that doesn't fit in a single screen.
-Especially for mobile applications where screen real state is very low.
-How do we deal with that?
-With scrolling area.
-In this lesson, we will practice displaying a lot of data using a scrolling layout.
-Two key widgets to remember for this lesson is `SingleChildScrollView` and `ListView`.
+Most applications display a large amount of data that does not fit on a single screen.
+Especially for mobile applications with low screen real state.
+What are we going to do about it?
+With a scrollable area.
+We will practice displaying a large amount of data using a scrolling layout in this lesson.
+'SingleChildScrollView' and 'ListView' are two important widgets to remember for this lesson.

 ## Projects